kai-cansler/phase-3-final-customer-churn/README.md

 **Data Understanding**

-I used the churn in telecoms dataset in this project, this can be found in the data folder, and was downloaded from kaggle [dataset link](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
+I used the churn in telecoms dataset in this project, this can be found in the data folder, and was downloaded from [churn in telecom dataset on kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
 This dataset contains 21 features including the target and 3333 observations.
 The data set was pretty clean without large outliers or misspelled categories and with normal distributions.

 # Exploratory Data Analysis